 What are peer reviewed articles and when are they used?

-Peer reviewed articles are scholarly works, usually written by academics, published in journals after evaluation by field experts.
+Peer reviewed articles are scholarly works, written by academics or other professionals.
+They are published in journals after evaluation by subject experts.
 Peer reviewed articles are the most reliable academic resources.
-When researching a topic, scholars normally read the peer reviewed research previously on the topic for background understand, to discover what is already known on the topic and to determine what needs further research.
+When researching a topic, scholars normally read the peer reviewed research previously published on the topic for background understanding, to discover what is already known on the topic and to determine what needs further research.

 Sources of peer reviewed articles

 Below are databases containing peer reviewed articles of interest to IST majors: